-“Zooming in between plates: deciphering the nature of the plate interface in subduction zones”; Partner in a Marie Curie ITN project; four years funded through EU.
+- “Zooming in between plates: deciphering the nature of the plate interface in subduction zones”; Partner in a Marie Curie ITN project; four years funded through EU.

-“Evolution of zircon chemistry and inclusion paragenesis of I- to S-type granitoids from the Wilson Terrane of northern Victoria Land (Antarctica): Zircon as a record of dynamic continental crust formation”; project with research position; three years funded through DFG grant within the SPP 1158 (JO 349/7-1).
+- “Evolution of zircon chemistry and inclusion paragenesis of I- to S-type granitoids from the Wilson Terrane of northern Victoria Land (Antarctica): Zircon as a record of dynamic continental crust formation”; project with research position; three years funded through DFG grant within the SPP 1158 (JO 349/7-1).

 - “Timing and rates of fluid release during the dehydration of subducting oceanic crust: reactive fluid flow under high-pressure conditions”; project with research position; three years funded through DFG grant (JO 349/5-1).